-After we spent several rapturous minutes madly shooting photos, we decided it was a Luna month larva.
+After we spent several rapturous minutes madly shooting photos, we decided it was a Luna moth larva.
 But we were wrong.
-One of our group, an entomologist, had Caterpillars of Eastern North America by David L. Wagner, in his car trunk.
+One of our group, an entomologist, had the book Caterpillars of Eastern North America by David L. Wagner, in his car trunk.

 We debated and decided that the yellow lines that pass through the spiracles, confirmed that this is Polyphemus Moth.
 Spiracles are the pores on the side of the caterpillars body, that the animal breathes through.

 Whitesbog in Brown’s Mill, NJ.
 It is located in the 1.1 million aces of Pinelands National Reserve.
 The Pinelands is commonly called the Pine Barrens.
 The Pine Barrens is located on the Atlantic Coastal Plain and habitat is known as a Pine-Oak Forest.
 To learn more about the Pinelands, visit the New Jersey Pinelands Commission.

 Polyphemus Moth Life Facts